will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.

 *Also include outstanding dues of medium enterprises.

-Contingent liability amount disclosed above includes interest and penalty only to the extent such amounts are demanded by various tax authorities through demand order.
+Contingent liability amount disclosed above includes interest and penalty only to the extent such amounts are assessed by various government authorities through demand order.

 i) Stamp duty